 The J.W.
 McConnell Family Foundation

-Hayley Lapalme is a systems thinker and facilitator who has spent six years working with institutions and municipalities to create more resilient food systems.
-She has convened organic farmers in Barbados, social business leaders globally, and designed dozens of participatory workshops across Canada.
+Hayley Lapalme is a systems thinker and facilitator who has spent a decade working with public institutions around the creation of more just, resilient food systems.
+She leads the Nourish leadership program, started My Sustainable Canada’s mentorship program on public procurement, and has convened farmers, processors, and public buyers across Canada and in Barbados.
 Hayley has a head for complexity and leads with the aim for alignment between the things we believe and the things we practice.
 She holds a Master of Adult Education and Community Development from the University of Toronto.

 Institutional Food Program Manager